 Best place for families

 A zippy 20-minute ferry ride from the mainland, Mackinac Island is a petite charmer speckled with fudge shops, Victorian cottages and 18th-century hilltop forts.
-Cars are banned, and all travel is by horse-drawn carriage or bicycle, enhancing the time-warped vibe.
+Cars are banned, and all travel is by horse-drawn carriage or bicycle, enhancing the time-warp vibe.

 It only takes an hour to cycle around the island — it’s one of Michigan’s top experiences — but allow more time and detour to Fort Mackinac, where costumed interpreters fire cannons (always a big kid pleaser).